sdeep27/cruise-llm/README.md

 ## Any Model

-Pick by name, or by what you need.
-No need to memorize model strings.
+Pick specific model, or by randomization of the best from certain categories.

 ```python
 LLM(model="gpt-5-2")